Terms of use of the Orphadata website and General Data Protection Regulation (GDPR)

 Responsibility

-The editors and authors of the web portal Orphanet cannot be held responsible for errors and omissions made in the information published online, nor for the technical problems encountered on the website and on other websites you may be directed to through links on an Orphanet webpage, nor for the interpretation of information published on these sites, as well as the consequences of the use of this information.
+The editors and authors of Orphadata cannot be held responsible for errors and omissions made in the information and data published online, nor for the technical problems encountered on the website and on other websites you may be directed to through links on an Orphadata webpage, nor for the interpretation of information published on these sites, as well as the consequences of the use of this information.

 Cookies